Scottsdaaale/Scottsdaaale/README.md

     <td style="text-align: center;">
       <img src="./imgs/GenreScope.gif" alt="GenreScope GIF" width="50">
       <br><strong>GenreScope</strong><br>
-      a web application that utilizes the Spotify and Youtube APIs to help users discover new music
+      a web application that utilizes the Spotify and Youtube APIs to help users discover new music via genre.
     </td>
     <td style="text-align: center;">
       <img src="./imgs/MyClip.gif" alt="MyClip GIF" width="50">
       <br><strong>MyClip</strong><br>
       a clip uploading app where you can upload your gifyourgame.com clips.
       Each clip has a comment section, star rating, and an average of the number of stars rated by users.
     </td>
     <td style="text-align: center;">
       <img src="./imgs/HyperTyper.gif" alt="HyperTyper GIF" width="50">